-Matriculated adult students will have access to the web-based registration system through their student portal, JayWeb.
+Matriculated students will have access to the web-based registration system through their student portal, JayWeb.
 This allows students to add and drop courses directly (see Registration Holds below for exceptions), print out their individual class schedule, and access a variety of other information relating to their academic records and information.
 Registration deadlines are listed in the School's calendar and important dates.

-Students will be responsible for obtaining their materials of instruction and may be required to complete preparatory work before the course begins.
-The required textbook material and course assignments can be found in the syllabus, which will be emailed to everyone via Canvas two weeks prior to the start of a session.
+Students will be responsible for obtaining their materials of instruction The required textbook material and course assignments can be found in the syllabus.

 If there are any questions at all about the appropriateness of a course, students should check with their academic advising coordinator first.
 The student's account must be paid in full before he or she may register for the next semester.
-This includes textbook voucher charges, library fines, parking tickets, etc.
+This includes library fines, parking tickets, etc.